eimsnolan/Take_home/README.md

 ## Results
-All analysis, figures, conclusions can be found in cluster_analysis.ipynb The serps with attached cluster_id is under data/serp_cluster_results.csv
+All analysis, figures, conclusions can be found in cluster_analysis.ipynb.
+The serps with attached cluster_ids are under data/serp_cluster_results.csv